jtanx/tSubGet/README.txt

   --> Compile the 'baseclasses' project within this SDK,
       and update the path to the generated library correspondingly in the NullGrabber project.
+* Resource Hacker to add 'threadingModel="apartment"' to the comclass def for the NullGrabber manifest